Luke Cage (TV series): Cancellation and future

 By the end of July 2018, work in the series' writers room was believed to have begun on a third season, though Netflix had yet to make a decision on whether the season would be ordered at that point.
 Coker planned to name the season's episodes after Public Enemy songs, which would have been: "Public Enemy #1", "Don't Believe the Hype", "Louder Than a Bomb", "Burn Hollywood Burn", "You're Gonna Get Yours", "Can't Truss It", "Brothers Gonna Work It Out", "Can't Do Nuttin' for Ya Man", "Shut 'Em Down", "Show 'Em Whatcha Got", "Black Steel in the Hour of Chaos", "Welcome to the Terrordome", and "Rebel Without a Pause".

 In September 2018, the writers room was put on hold so Netflix and Marvel could work out how to adjust the season from the expected 13 episodes to a shorter 10-episode run.
-Six episodes had been written, with two additional having been outlined.
+Six episodes had been written and two more had been outlined.
 During the week of October 15, the written scripts of those 10 episodes were delivered to Netflix and Marvel, incorporating ideas that had been plotted out for six months and notes received from Netflix and Marvel executives.
 Some of the executives had issues with these scripts, despite them featuring many of the notes they asked to be included, and the creative differences devolved into "behind-the-scenes turmoil" by the end of the week.
 There were some demands that a new showrunner be found for the season.
 With Marvel and Netflix on opposite sides of this disagreement, and the series being costly for Netflix even though they did not own the property, "the only viable exit strategy" was cancellation.
 The series was officially canceled by Netflix on October 19, 2018.
 Deadline Hollywood noted that, unlike fellow series Iron Fist which had been canceled a week earlier, Marvel had no plans to continue or revive the series on another platform such as Disney+, especially since, per the original deal between Marvel and Netflix for the series, the characters could not appear in any non-Netflix series or films for at least two years following the cancellation of Luke Cage.
 Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, said it was possible that Disney+ could revive the series but this had not been discussed.
 In February 2019, Hulu's senior vice president of originals Craig Erwich said that streaming service was open to reviving the series, along with the other former Netflix series.